cibily/twb4a_presentation/demo_009/README.md

 One of the benefict are matched height of the columns.

 ---
-#### CARD
+#### CARD ELEMENT

 This is a new element will replace the old panels and wells.

-card are define as a flexible and extensible content container.
+Card are define as a flexible and extensible content container.

 Notice the difference beetwen CARD GROUP and Card DECKS: